Harry Kite: Yeovil Town

 On 28 March 2025, Kite signed for National League side Yeovil Town on a short-term deal until the end of the 2024–25 season.

 Truro City

 On 27 June 2025, Kite joined newly promoted National League side Truro City on a two-year deal.

+On 6 December 2025, he joined National League South club Weston-super-Mare on a one-month loan.

+Return to Exeter City

+On 6 August 2026, Kite returned to Exeter City on a one-year deal with a club option of an additional year.

 Style of play

 Kite is an energetic midfielder with a good passing range and long-range shooting ability.